 Happy Monday, I hope you had a wonderful weekend!
 I know Monday came very quickly here and I was surprised to flip the calendar over to May 1st today, which made me think of all the things I love about this month!
-Of course, one of them is Cinco de Mayo as it is an excuse to sip on margaritas and cook our favorite Mexican foods and celebrate.
+Of course, one of them is Cinco de Mayo as it is an excuse to sip on margaritas and cook our favorite Mexican foods to celebrate.
 Today I am sharing a favorite recipe for the holiday: Corn, Black Bean, and Mango Salad.
 It is a quick, easy, & versatile dish that is healthy and delicious.
 This corn, black bean, and mango salad can be served in many different ways.
 I prefer it by itself over a bed of greens.
 My kids like to roll it up in warm tortillas with a sprinkle of cheese.
 It is also a great salad to take to parties and serve with corn chips.

 This Corn, Black Bean, and Mango Salad is quick, easy, & versatile, plus it's healthy and delicious.